nixworks/public/news/2010/05/22/README.md

 ##### Apa
 ### [Apa, a Nepalese Sherpa mountain climber who already held the world record for summiting Mount Everest more than any other person, reaches the summit for the 20th time. ](/news/2010/05/22/apa-a-nepalese-sherpa-mountain-climber-who-already-held-the-world-record-for-summiting-mount-everest-more-than-any-other-person-reaches-th.md)
-_Context: Mount Everest, Apa, Nepal, mountain climber, Sherpa_
+_Context: Sherpa, Nepal, mountain climber, Apa, Mount Everest_

 ##### Cyclone Laila
 ### [The death toll of Cyclone Laila in Andhra Pradesh, the worst storm to hit the Indian state in 14 years, reaches 36. ](/news/2010/05/22/the-death-toll-of-cyclone-laila-in-andhra-pradesh-the-worst-storm-to-hit-the-indian-state-in-14-years-reaches-36.md)